Our Equity Journey

 An icon of stacked books

-Educating staff through facilitated discussion and professional development
+Providing staff with opportunities for facilitated discussion and professional development

-• Introduced all-staff monthly reading groups to develop a shared understanding of systemic inequities undergirding our work
+• Introduced all-staff monthly reading groups to develop improved understanding of systemic inequities in Chicago and beyond

 An icon containing a head with two gears in it